Legislative Action Team

 Legislative Action Team (LAT) – shall have broad concern for local, regional, state and national legislation affecting the interests of the Association.
 It shall inform members about newly proposed and enacted legislation related to their welfare, promote activists leading to the passage of desirable legislation, encourage members to exercise their responsibility to vote and their right to participate in political activity at all levels.

-Membership Committee – shall organize and conduct membership enrollment and shall communicate with members about programs, services and benefits of the Association.
+Membership/Social Committee – shall organize and conduct membership enrollment and shall communicate with members about programs, services and benefits of the Association.

 Families and Schools Together Work for Children (FAST) – The goal of the FAST program is to encourage families to be involved in their children’s education, to enhance their academic progress, and to feel welcome in public schools.
 FAST is a coalition of education advocates, community groups, and schools working together to foster family involvement in education.
 All NJEA locals are eligible to participate.